Date Published: April 19, 2024

 • Static Application Security Testing (SAST): Analyzes your source code for injection flaws, buffer issues, and insecure patterns without executing the program.
 SAST runs on every commit and surfaces issues directly in the developer's pull request.

 • Secrets scanning: Catches API keys, tokens, and credentials that developers may have accidentally committed to source control before they reach production or end up in public repositories.
+This is becoming more critical in the AI era, where code is often generated, copied, or reused at scale.
+With a growing percentage of code entering systems outside traditional package managers, exposed secrets can easily slip through without dedicated scanning in place.

-Tooling alone is not enough.
+So, tooling alone is not enough.
 Mandatory peer code reviews remain essential for catching what automated tools miss, particularly business logic flaws and authorization gaps that require human judgment to identify.
 Your goal during implementation is to make secure coding the default path for your developers rather than an extra step they have to remember.

 4. Testing

-Several categories of security testing are essential during this phase:
+That’s why several categories of security testing are essential during this phase:

 • Interactive Application Security Testing (IAST): Instruments your application during testing to combine the depth of SAST with the runtime context of DAST, catching vulnerabilities that either approach alone would miss.